svandenhout/EveryMarket/README.md

 not person based.
 We don't need your location, we need the location of the delicious ingredients you're keeping etc.

-Features KEEP IT SIMPLE STUPID
+Features
 --------

-- database for storing ~Users (or use facebook) & Products
+- database for storing facebook users, addresses & Products
 - google maps geocoding for checking products in the neighbourhood
-- !nope post ingredients to facebook? (i don't like this)

-problems
-- how do people approach each other??

-sollutions
+- contact other users via facebook messages
+- posting, editing & deleting freshly grown ingredients.
+- big map showing the location of the selected ingredients

+ToDo:
-- facebook chat api (seems like the best possibility) ! the facebook chat api is only usable by using/ building a chatserver which is very bad for the project scope.
+- facebook chat api: the facebook chat api is only usable by using/ building a chatserver which is very bad for the project scope.
 I will use the api to send a message to a user.

-- require facebook login (will change the system quite a bit) !done

-- the most usable sollution will probably be let the seller select a timeframe when users can visit to buy ! not using this anymore, might be good but very hard to design
+- the most usable sollution will probably be let the seller select a timeframe when users can visit to buy: not using this anymore, might be good but very hard to design

-extras (most likely won't build)
 - intergrate the facebook messages into the app (might do later)
 - intergrate payment & shipping options